allo-protocol/allo-v2/generated-docs/contracts/core/Allo.md

 function isPoolAdmin(uint256 _poolId, address _address) external view returns (bool)
 ```

-Checks if the address is a pool admin
+Checks if the address is a pool admin.